Starting a Licensed Child Care

 Thank you for your interest in starting a licensed child care center – providing care to Wisconsin’s children is a valuable service to families and the community!

-For more information about starting a Certified Child Care Program, contact your local certification agency.
+For more information about starting a Certified Child Care Program, visit our Child Care Certification webpage

 Am I eligible to open or start a child care business?